arthurOmanko/HSVoiceCommandVR/README.md

 ## Voice commands and pronunciations
 List below is from en-US.txt (default).
 On your indicated Speech recognition Language Pack, your favorite pronunciations can be added/removed/changed as a row.
+Speech Recognition engine distinguishes each pronunciation by prefixes (or prefix word).

 | Voice Command        | Pronunciations       | Explanation |
 | ----------- | ------------------- | -----|